 The king of all exercises: the squat.
 What seems so easy for some can truly be a royal pain in the ass for others.
 Perfecting your squat technique takes an understanding of bio-mechanics and consistent refinement and practice.
-Working with a variety of athletes and being a competitor myself, I found there are a few cues that can improve the squat from both a performance and injury prevention standpoint.
-Before I get into those cues, it is important to understand what type of squatter you are.
+I have found there are 4 squat cues that can improve one’s form from both a performance and injury prevention standpoint, but it is important to first known the type of squatter you may be.

 Generally, there are two camps of people.
 The people who have an upright, seemingly perfect squat form and those who resemble more of a folded over, good morning-type squatter.
 The Internet trolls may disagree with me here, but NEITHER is good or bad.
 The respective form is dependent on your individual leverages, strengths, and weaknesses so having an understanding of where you fall on this continuum will be important as you read through these cues.